 Human information processing, including memory, perception, attention, problem solving, decision making, knowledge representation, abstract concepts, social cognition, and language.
-Offered: Fall Semester.
+A particular emphasis will be placed on the role of attention and thinking on well-being and emotions.
+Offered: Fall

 PSY 383 Theories of Personality (3)